 In Siege of Orgrimmar, there are a number of Theramore Civillians tortured and/or dead in the Valley of Strength.
 Maybe that's what happened in Tanaris after all...

 This one is actually lampshaded by Vol'jin during the Barrens quest in Escalation.
 The Darkspear Trolls are in open revolt against Garrosh, that means the Alliance is in the unique position to help them with their revolution or let them to fight alone against a very pissed off Garrosh and his army who outnumbers them and they cannot escape from that fight, because the troll homeland is in peril, while we wait for them to soften each other up and then mop up the remnants.
 Yeah the latter is not even an option, because that would be unheroic and unfit of the honorable Alliance, and sadly during the fourth expansion, the Alliance has been Flanderized to be the generic fantasy good guys who have no room for moral ambiguity.

 It probably helps that Vol'jin practically begs the Alliance players to help the rebellion when they suggest to him that they could allow Garrosh to mop up the rebellion by staying on the sidelines.

 And of course in light of the previous examples, why does the Horde get to get rid of their bad leadership before Alliance does?
 Horde Bias!

 Well, 5.4 (the patch featuring the siege of Orgrimmar) is almost here, and from the previews, it is fairly clear that neither the Horde rebels nor the Alliance can take out Garrosh's Horde by themselves.
 The rebels will never tolerate the thought of the Alliance taking Orgrimmar without them, after the non-orcs were thrown out of the city.
 The Alliance also guessed (correctly) that despite the rebel activity in the Barrens, the rebels are not strong enough to take Orgrimmar without heavy losses, which Vol'jin declares to be unacceptable.
 To top it all off, Garrosh has somehow managed to wield the powers of the Sha while keeping his own mind intact.
 Non-action on part of the Alliance is not an option.
-Also, the Alliance has an issue with Garrosh over Theramore...
+Also, the Alliance has a score to settle with Garrosh over Theramore...